Charles R. Thomas (1827–1891)

+Early life and education

 Thomas was born in Beaufort, NC, February 7, 1827.
 He attended a private school in Hillsboro, North Carolina (there was no public education).
 He was graduated from the University of North Carolina at Chapel Hill in 1849.
 He studied law, and was admitted to the bar in 1850.

 Career

 He started a practice in Beaufort and moved to New Bern.
 He also became involved in politics and was elected as a member of the State constitutional convention in 1861 to set up the new Confederate state.

-He was appointed as North Carolina Secretary of State in 1864-1865.
+He was appointed as North Carolina Secretary of State from 1864 to 1865.
 After the war, he was appointed by the Governor as president of the Atlantic & North Carolina Railroad in 1867.
-He became a judge of the superior court in 1868-1870.
+He became a judge of the superior court from 1868 to 1870.

+Congress

 Thomas was elected from North Carolina's 2nd congressional district as a Republican to the Forty-second and Forty-third Congresses (March 4, 1871 – March 3, 1875).
 He was an unsuccessful candidate for Republican renomination in 1874, losing to John A. Hyman, the first African American elected to Congress from the state.

+Later career and death

 Thomas returned to his law practice in New Bern.
 He died there February 18, 1891.
-He is buried in Cedar Grove Cemetery.